Everybody is a genius. But if you judge a fish by its ability to climb a tree, it will spend its whole life thinking it’s stupid. ~~Albert Einstein

 We’ve also noticed huge improvements since we cut back on gluten, but that’s another blog altogether!

-I would love to hear how you work with your own children's specific learning styles.
-Please leave a comment below or join us on the FB group.
+I would love to hear how you work with your own children’s specific learning styles.
+Please leave a comment below.